Originally Published On 10/20/2020

 - Since many of these websites do rely on Amazon information only, you will find that much of the content is very similar and is often a lot of marketing spin.

 - Each product review will focus on the same few aspects but will remain very generalized.
-There will be a lack of technical information that sets apart a review by someone who knows a lot about aerial yoga swings from someone who probably needed to research what a yoga swing was before they composed the review.
+There will be a lack of technical information that sets apart a review by someone who probably needed to research what a yoga swing was before they composed the review.

 - A lot of Amazon affiliate websites hire external writers to compose their product reviews.
 A genuine reviewer may try the products and give an honest review where a professional writer will be more focused on how the review sounds.
-This could point to the fact that they have not undergone testing by the reviewer.
+This could point to the fact that they have not undergone testing by the reviewer at all.

 - When you click the link, take a look in the browser address bar – is there a username in among all that code?
 If so, the link has come from an affiliate and this could mean that the person is simply running a “content mill” as opposed to writing genuine yoga swing reviews.
 Of course, this can be difficult to tell as there are aerial yoga enthusiasts out there who run websites with affiliate links, so this point should be taken in context.